5 months ago

 Through his YouTube channel, Billy P. demonstrates how other amputees can use their prosthetics to perform specific tasks.

 "I live by the words my mom always told us growing up: If you have the will, you have the way," said Billy.
-"I've been an amputee for almost 15 years now.
+"I've been an amputee for over 15 years now.
 I've come a good long way, and that's with the help of the One Call team.
 They truly do empower me with these prosthetics."

 Finding Purpose Again: Lending A Hand